Learn how to communicate your research

 PhD candidates and Masters level students to communicate their research findings and gain early attention for their work.

 I have several years experience helping academics, students, research support staff, library and information professionals learn valuable skills in using social media, research blogging, infographics, video, animation and altmetrics among other areas.
 I can help you communicate your research and work better with the media and have a Honours Degree in Journalism and worked as a sub editor for The Press Association before undertaking a Masters degree in Information Management.
-These qualifications and a decade of innovation academia have afforded me a wealth of expertise in the area of digital academia.
+These qualifications and over a decade of innovation academia have afforded me a wealth of expertise in the area of digital academia.

 You can read more about me and my work here.